-This letter serves as a means to convey the message that the student body's con-
+This letter serves as a means to convey the message that the student body's concerns will not be minimized.
+The Black Student Union will not rest until the above expectations are actively and effectively pursued.

 In solidarity, Black Student Union Executive Board